KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gaming-sdk-tutorial-4.md

     new_rotation = constants.max_angle;
 ```

-Finally, set the `transform::properties` to apply the rotation change.
+Set the `transform::properties` to apply the rotation change.

 ```
 // Set the properties
 registry.replace<transform::properties>(player_, transform::properties{.rotation = new_rotation});
 ```

-Update function is complete, this is how it looks like:
+The following is the completed update function.

 ```
 // Update, this will be called every tick